 But you know what happened?

-I found true joy, purpose, and fulfillment when I finally followed my purpose and passion.
+I found true joy, purpose, and fulfillment when I finally ditched those office jobs and followed my purpose and passion.
 I grew, and I’m still growing every single day.

 Change can be scary sometimes, but when you embrace change and start on a new path, you open yourself to experiencing genuine joy, fulfillment, and growth.

 The Law of Patience and Reward is rooted in the belief that consistency, patience, and continuing to show up day after day, even when you don’t see the rewards today, will bring true joy, peace, and fulfillment.